AdobeDocs/campaign-classic.en/help/configuration/using/creating-a-profile-list-with-a-workflow.md

 ---
 title: Creating a profile list with a workflow
-seo-title: Creating a profile list with a workflow
-description: Creating a profile list with a workflow
+description: Learn how to create a profile list in a workflow
-seo-description:
 page-status-flag: never-activated
 uuid: a30f7217-fe82-4290-b1e6-e7a126a316c1
 contentOwner: sauviat